 Project Manager Interview Questions on Prioritizing and Time Management

 A project manager must tackle multiple tasks and issues.
-To be a successful project manager, you have to choose your battles wisely.
+To be a successful project manager, you must choose your battles wisely.
 Since resources are always limited, they need to be prioritized.
 Time is a valuable resource for the project because once lost; it cannot be recovered easily.
 As a result, Project time management is one of the key skills for any project manager.
 The following questions are asked to assess whether you are capable of taking up the responsibility for creating efficient ways to execute tasks:

 55. How do you ensure that your project is always on track?